dart-lang/site-www/src/tools/diagnostic-messages.md

 of which entry to remove might affect the order in which keys and values are returned by an iterator.

+### equal_keys_in_map

+_Two keys in a map literal shouldn't be equal._

+#### Description

+The analyzer produces this diagnostic when a key in a non-constant map is the same as a previous key in the same map.
+If two keys are the same, then the second value overwrites the first value, which makes having both pairs pointless and likely signals a bug.

+#### Example

+The following code produces this diagnostic because the keys `a` and `b` have the same value:

+{% prettify dart tag=pre+code %}
+const a = 1;
+const b = 1;
+var m = <int, String>{a: 'a', [!b!]: 'b'};
+{% endprettify %}

+#### Common fixes

+If both entries should be included in the map, then change one of the keys:

+{% prettify dart tag=pre+code %}
+const a = 1;
+const b = 2;
+var m = <int, String>{a: 'a', b: 'b'};
+{% endprettify %}

+If only one of the entries is needed, then remove the one that isn't
+needed:

+{% prettify dart tag=pre+code %}
+const a = 1;
+var m = <int, String>{a: 'a'};
+{% endprettify %}

+Note that literal maps preserve the order of their entries, so the choice of which entry to remove might affect the order in which the keys and values are returned by an iterator.

+### export_legacy_symbol

+_The symbol '{0}' is defined in a legacy library, and can't be re-exported from a non-nullable by default library._

+#### Description

+The analyzer produces this diagnostic when a library that was opted in to null safety exports another library, and the exported library is opted out of null safety.

+#### Example

+Given a library that is opted out of null safety:

+{% prettify dart tag=pre+code %}
+// @dart = 2.8
+String s;
+{% endprettify %}

+The following code produces this diagnostic because it's exporting symbols from an opted-out library:

+{% prettify dart tag=pre+code %}
+export [!'optedOut.dart'!];

+class C {}
+{% endprettify %}

+#### Common fixes

+If you're able to do so, migrate the exported library so that it doesn't need to opt out:

+{% prettify dart tag=pre+code %}
+String? s;
+{% endprettify %}

+If you can't migrate the library, then remove the export:

+{% prettify dart tag=pre+code %}
+class C {}
+{% endprettify %}

+If the exported library (the one that is opted out) itself exports an opted-in library, then it's valid for your library to indirectly export the symbols from the opted-in library.
+You can do so by adding a hide combinator to the export directive in your library that hides all of the names declared in the opted-out library.

 ### expression_in_map

 _Expressions can't be used in a map literal._